gscho/gscho.github.io/content/posts/2020-05-05-shuttleops-load-balanced-microservice.md

 To build our application, head over to [ShuttleOps](https://app.shuttleops.io) and login with your VCS provider.

-Once loggeed in we will add our [Habitat Builder](https://bldr.habitat.sh) token to the ShuttleOps vault via the `Connect` page so that ShuttleOps can upload and promote our packages.
+Once logged in we will add our [Habitat Builder](https://bldr.habitat.sh) token to the ShuttleOps vault via the `Connect` page so that ShuttleOps can upload and promote our packages.
 Make sure you have also created an origin on Habitat Builder so we can upload your package!

 ![ConnectHabitat](/images/connect_habitat.png)